acmdas/das_fieldstones/appearances.md

 The objective of this book is, however, a limited one, namely, to demonstrate on general grounds the necessity of smashing the idols.
 It cannot, therefore, attempt to investigate in detail what sort of knowledge may result from doing so, and it would be quite beyond its scope to carry this difficult subject any further.
 Suffice it to say that the Semitic lnaguages seem to point us back to the old unity of man and nature, through the shapes of their sounds.
 We feel those shapes not only as sounds, but also, in a manner, as *gestures* of the speech-organs—and it is not so difficult to realize that these gestures were once gestures made with the whole body—once—when the body itself was not detached from the rest of nature after the solid manner of to-day, when the body itself was spoken even while it was speaking.

-In an Aryan language, such as Greek, on the other hand, where natural and mythological significances so easily meet and mingle, we can feel more easily the nature of *phenomenal—that is, imaginal—participation.
+In an Aryan language, such as Greek, on the other hand, where natural and mythological significances so easily meet and mingle, we can feel more easily the nature of *phenomenal*—that is, imaginal—participation.
 The Aryan tongues point to the same ancient unity as the Semitic—but they do so through the quality of their *meaning*.
 Among the speakers of both types of language, a few centuries before the Christian era, a last faint echo of that unity appeared in the form of tradition and doctrine.

 In the *Sefer Yezirah*, for instance, whose authorship was traditionally assigned to Abraham, and which was perhaps first committed to writing about B.C.
 600, the account of creation given in the Book of Genesis is expanded, and related in considerable detail to the sounds and signs of a language at once divine and human.
 And the influence of the Jewish doctrine of the Word of God, which was at the same time the source of the phenomenal world and the incarnation of wisdom in man, is still clearly apparent in the Book of Proverbs and in the apocryphal *Ecclesiasticus* and *Wisdom of Solomon*.
 In the world of Greek thought the development in a similar direction, and particularly by the Stoic sect, of the *logos* of the Greek philosophers is better known; and it is an old story how the two streams met in Alexandria and united in the form which is probably best exemplified in the writings of Philo Judaeus.